slabs37/Dynamic-File-Uploader-dragndrop/README.md

 This uploader is made with Javascript, PHP and CSS.
 So any host can use this simple to there website as a full page uploader.

 # Features

  * Awesome UI

- * Single File Upload
+ * Single File & Multi File Upload

  * Progress-Bar

  * Upload Percentage

- * Total File SIze
+ * Total File Size

- * Real Time Uploaded Fize
+ * Real Time Uploaded Size

+ * Drag And Drop Support

+ * Pasting From Clipboard Support

 # Installation

-Just Upload the `uploader.php` & `dependency.php`  to your php server(included hosting and other basic server) and Just Run The Uploader.php
+Just upload the `uploader.php` to your php server(included hosting and other basic server) and just run the uploader.php

 # Modification

-You Can Change name of Uploader.php but if you change name of dependency.php , you have to edit the uploader.php
+You can change name of uploader.php without any issues

 # Contact US